 Her short films generate startling new perspectives on the urban environment, capturing familiar sights from highly unusual vantage points.
 Presented upside down,Descent (2002) was filmed from a massive construction site at London’s Canary Wharf, the camera lowered from a crane through the morning mist.
 Flight (2002) was made from a remote-controlled helicopter circling the BBC Television Centre in London.
 In her recent film Lock (2006), Yass filmed the Three Gorges Dam on China's Yangtze River.

 High Wire is part of The Artangel Collection.
-Since its initial presentation in 2008, High Wire has been re-presented several times, including installations at Whitworth Art Gallery in Manchester in 2011, at Tate Britain throughout 2012, and at Berwick Visual Arts in 2013.
+Since its initial presentation in 2008, High Wire has been re-presented several times, including installations at the Whitworth in Manchester in 2011, at Tate Britain throughout 2012, and at Berwick Visual Arts in 2013.